newaetech/chipwhisperer-tutorials/PA_TVLA_1-Performing_TVLA_Testing_for_Crypto_Validation-OPENADC-CWLITEXMEGA.rst

-Now that we have our traces, we need to tell the project that the traces are loaded and add them to the project’s trace manager.
+Now that we have our traces, we need to tell the project that the traces are loaded and add them to the project's trace manager.

 **In [7]:**